Raiganj University: Faculties and Departments

-This faculty consists of the departments of Bengali, English, Sanskrit, History, Political Science, Philosophy, Economics, Education, Geography, Sociology, Commerce, and Law.

 Academics

 Admission

 The university follows the government policy for admission.
 Pass in the higher secondary (10+2) examination is necessary for admission to the undergraduate courses of the Raiganj University.
 For admission in the doctoral and postgraduate level courses, one has to take an entrance examination either conducted by the university or by the national agency like CSIR, UGC etc.

 Accreditation

 Raiganj University is recognized under Section 2(f) and 12(B) of the UGC Act.
+It has not received accreditation from NAAC and NBA.